lindionez/biblia.js/README.md

 }

-// Retorna a escrita de um dos resultados encontrados. const pesquisar = biblia.pesquisar('mandamentos') console.log(pesquisar)
+// Returns a random verse where the word is inclu const pesquisar = biblia.pesquisar('mandamentos') console.log(pesquisar)
 {